oyekanmiayo/dsa-all-langs/graph/README.md

 <img src="images/sample-graph.png" height="200" width="300"/>

 ### Edge List
 One simple way to represent a graph is just a list, or array, of |E| edges, which we call an **edge list**.
 To represent an edge, we just have an array of two vertex numbers, or an array of objects containing the vertex numbers of the vertices that the edges are incident on<sup>[4](https://github.com/oyekanmiayo/data-structures-all-langs/tree/main/graph#references)</sup>.
-The image below shows an edge list with three edges.
+The image below shows an **edge list** representation of the graph example.

 <img src="images/edge-list.png" height="50" width="400"/>